-Power Savings [Customized]
+Power Management [User Define]

 This option must be enabled to use any of the automatic power saving features.
 If this menu item is set to [Disabled], power management features will not function regardless of other field settings on this menu.
-The [Customized] option allows you to make your own selections in the Power menu.
-When set to [Maximum Power Saving], the system will be put into power saving mode after a brief period of system inactivity and system power will be conserved to its greatest amount.
-The Auto Suspend Timeout field will then be set to predefined value that ensures maximum power savings.
-In contrast, [Maximum Performance] allows a longer period of system inactivity and consumes more power.
-[Disabled] disables the power saving features.
-[Customized] allows you to set power saving options according to your preference.
-Configuration options: [Customized] [Disabled] [Maximum Performance] [Maximum Power Saving]
+The [User Define] option allows you to make your own selections in the Power menu.
+When set to [Max Saving], system power will be conserved to its greatest amount.
+The Suspend Mode field will then be set to predefined value that ensures maximum power savings.

+This field acts as the master control for the power management modes.
+[Max Saving] puts the system into power saving mode after a brief period of system inactivity; [Min Saving] is almost the same as [Max Saving] except that the system inactivity period is longer; [Disabled] disables the power saving features; [User Define] allows you to set power saving options according to your preference.
+Configuration options: [User Define] [Disabled] [Min Saving] [Max Saving]